 In many industries, supervisors struggle with the question of how to transport materials in an efficient, cost-effective way.
+Historically this was limited to pure bulk (entire truck, train car, or barge), small bulk (drums, 50-100 lb. bags), and large boxes (Gaylords).
+In many cases these simply didn’t provide enough flexibility, efficiency, or economic feasibility.
 This conundrum gave rise to the invention of flexible intermediate bulk containers (commonly abbreviated to FIBCs), which are also known as bulk bags, Super Sacks®, jumbo bags, or big bags.
-FIBCs are industrial containers created from flexible fabric (typically woven polypropylene), and they are great for transporting and storing bulk dry materials.
+FIBCs are industrial containers created from flexible fabric, and they are great at moving and storing dry powders and materials.
 For example, you might use FIBCs to transport sand, plastics, dry cement, and foodstuffs like flour, rice, beans, sugar, salt, etc. Although they’re exceptionally common these days, bulk bags have not always been around.
 Below we explore the history of FIBC bags.

 History of FIBC Bags